bannerImage.png

 Inheritance Tax and gifting within exemptions

 Above this level, IHT is usually charged at 40% on assets, including money, that you leave to your beneficiaries.
-Keeping the nil rate band frozen, instead of increasing it with inflation, means an ever increasing number of estates will likely rise in value and end up being worth more than the threshold, therefore making them potentially subject to IHT.
+Keeping the nil rate band frozen, instead of increasing it with inflation, means an ever-increasing number of estates will likely rise in value and end up being worth more than the threshold, therefore making them potentially subject to IHT.

 If you're married, or in a civil partnership, then you can in effect combine your allowances with the effect of potentially doubling your nil rate band to £650,000 depending on your circumstances.

 Of note, there is also a separate and additional nil rate band known as the ‘residence nil rate band’ which is applicable when considering the family home.
-If you're passing this property to a lineal descendant, or a spouse/civil partner of a lineal descendant, then you get a main residence band of £175,000.
+If you're passing this property to a lineal descendant, or a spouse/civil partner of a lineal descendant, then you potentially get a main residence band of £175,000.
 This works to then potentially raise your individual total IHT nil rate band to £500,000.
 For couples the band can rise to £1m where £350,000 of the value comes from their home.

 As you will have noticed from the above, this tax is both subtle, and sophisticated.
 IHT contains various rules, and reliefs, that impact how much of your estate you hand over to the taxman.
 Some other common exemptions you could potentially make use of include: